antoniofull/antoniofullone.com/src/_posts/data-structures-with-javascript-singly-linked-list/index.md

 I am not entering into the discussion of the algorithm/data structure interview for a FrontEnd (there is enough fire out there about it), but Linked List can be pretty useful compared to array, and they have a lot of advantages.

-All the code is available on my [github profile](https://github.com/antoniofull/javascript-data-structures/blob/master/src/SinglyLinkedList.js).
+All the code is available on [github](https://github.com/antoniofull/javascript-data-structures/blob/master/src/SinglyLinkedList.js).

 ## What are linked list?